-Orion is a prominent constellation that's one of the brightest and familiar sights in the night sky.
+Orion is a prominent constellation that's one of the brightest and most familiar sights in the night sky.
 Straddling the celestial equator it can be seen from all locations on Earth.
-Named after a great hunter in Greek mythology it contains two first magnitude stars, many other bright stars, a famous belt, spectacular nebulae, some impressive multiple stars and fine open clusters.
-Its most famous inhabitant the Orion Nebula is one of the most familiar deep sky objects.
+Named after a great hunter in Greek mythology, it contains two first magnitude stars, many other bright stars, a famous belt, spectacular nebulae, some impressive multiple stars and fine open clusters.
+Its most famous inhabitant, the Orion Nebula, is one of the most spectacular deep sky objects in the sky.

 The distinctive pattern of Orion has been used historically and in the modern World extensively.
-The earliest linking is an ivory carving found in a cave in the Ach valley in Germany that's estimated to be at least 32,000 years old.
-In Greek mythology, Orion was a handsome strong hunter who was born to Euryale the daughter of King Minos of Crete and Poseidon, the god of the sea.
-Many myths surround the character particular involving his death.
-Various versions exist but generally Orion brought the wrath of goddess Artemis who sent the scorpion to kill him.
-The resulting outcome is that the hunter and the scorpion are placed on opposite sides of the sky so they can never appear at the same time.
+The earliest linking is an ivory carving found in a cave in the Ach valley in Germany, which is estimated to be at least 32,000 years old.
+In Greek mythology, Orion was a handsome strong hunter, born to Euryale the daughter of King Minos of Crete and Poseidon, the god of the sea.
+Many myths surround the character particularly involving his death.
+Various versions exist, but generally Orion brought the wrath of goddess Artemis who sent the scorpion to kill him.
+The resulting outcome is that the hunter and the scorpion are placed on opposite sides of the sky.
 When Scorpius rises in the east, Orion is setting in the west.

 Orion is best seen during the months of December, January and February.